teuben/teunix/Install/Linux_U20.04.md

 A word on tinkering here: For the current Kubuntu the basic default setting for most are called Breeze.
 There are probably 10^18 different combinations, if not more.

-## Widgets

-Too many widgets is quickly becoming useless, as your normal windows are on top of them.
-Here's a few of the ones I tried:

-* Display Configuration - useful if you give talks or switch monitors a  lot (e.g. between home and work on a laptop)
-* Lock/Logout
-* Quick Share
-* Touchpad - useful if you need to turn off touchpad temporarely - useful on laptops
-* - and the following ones will need a download
-* Luna II - phase of the moon
-* Event Calendar - weather, calendar,
-* Condensed Weather -